+1 Introduction 3

+2 Definitions 3

+3 Purpose of the Code of Conduct 4

+4 General principles of councillor conduct 4

+5 Application of the Code of Conduct 5

+6 Standards of councillor conduct 5

+7 Respect 6

+8 Bullying, harassment and discrimination 6

+9 Impartiality of officers of the council 7

+10 Confidentiality and access to information 7

+11 Disrepute 8

+12 Use of position 9

+13 Use of local authority resources and facilities 9

+14 Complying with the Code of Conduct .
+10

+15 Interests .
+10

+16 Gifts and hospitality .
+11

+17 Dealing with Members of the Public .
+11

+18 Additional Policies/Protocols .
+12

+19 Sanctions .
+12

+Арр endix A: The Seven Principles of Public Life .
+13

+Арр Appendix B: Registering interests

+Tabl Table 1: Disclosable Pecuniary Interests

+Tabl le 2: Personal Interests .
+17

 1 Introduction

-2 Definitions

-3 Purpose of the Code of Conduct 4

-4 General principles of councillor conduct

-5 Application of the Code of Conduct

-6 Standards of councillor conduct

-7 Respect

-8 Bullying, harassment and discrimination

-9 Impartiality of officers of the council

-10 Confidentiality and access to information7

-11 Disrepute

-12 Use of position

-13 Use of local authority resources and facilities

-14 Complying with the Code of Conduct

-15 Interests

-16 Gifts and hospitality

-Арр endix A: The Seven Principles of Public Life

-Арр endix B: Registering interests

-Table 1: Disclosable Pecuniary Interests 15

-Tabl e 2: Other Registrable Interests

-1 INTRODUCTION